VulcanJS/Vulcan/packages/nova-forms/README.md

 ### Context

-The main `NovaForm` components makes the following objects available as context to all its children:
+The main `SmartForm` components makes the following objects available as context to all its children:

 ###### `autofilledValues`